 If the divide was just a few miles further to the east or west, it would significantly change the U.S. topography, weather, and landmass use as we know it.

-What Animals live near the Continental Divide in North America?
+What Animals Live Near the Continental Divide in North America?

-The Great Divide Trail runs along the continental divide and it’s packed with interesting, unusual, and sometimes dangerous animals because the habitats are so varied.
+The Great Divide Trail runs along the continental divide, and it’s packed with interesting, unusual, and sometimes dangerous animals because the habitats are so varied.
 The trail is one of the country’s most ecologically diverse.
 It runs for 3,100 miles through five western states!

-Habitats include tundra, coniferous forests, subalpine meadows, craggy snow-covered peaks, grassland, sagebrush, and many miles of rivers and streams all fed by rain falling east or west from the very tip of the continental divide.
+Habitats include tundra, coniferous forests, subalpine meadows, craggy snow-covered peaks, grassland, sagebrush, and many miles of rivers and streams, all fed by rain falling east or west from the very tip of the continental divide.

-It is bear country with both grizzly and black bears in residence.
+It is a bear country with both grizzly and black bears in residence.
 Always carry bear spray on the Great Divide Trail and keep your eyes peeled.
 Mountain lions are a rare sight, but they do live in the Rockies, as do wolves.

 Beavers, yellow-bellied marmots, coyotes, snowshoe hares, pika rodents, boreal toads, and bats have all made it their home, and hikers often spot lots of ungulate species (these are hoofed animals) including deer, elk, bighorn sheep, moose and varieties of cattle.